sanathbn27/realtime-sensor-data-engineering/README.md

 ---

+## Data Loading
+Once the new file has been found in the incoming folder and aggregated_data, the pipeline loads it directly into the PostgreSQL database.

+* **Loading Raw Data:** The raw sensor data is loaded into the raw.raw_sensor_data table.

+* **Loading Aggregated Data:** The newly created aggregated file is loaded into the analytics.aggregated_sensor_data table.
+This step is designed to efficiently handle new files as they are created.

 ## Running the Real-Time Pipeline

 1.  **Activate Environment:** Ensure you have activated your development environment, such as a Conda environment.